 Term of office: 01.08.2017 – 31.07.2021 (first term)

 Maggie Galliers is Chair of the Learning and Work Institute Company Board and a member of the Further Education Advisory Panel for the Queen’s Anniversary Prizes for Higher and Further Education.

 She served for sixteen years as Principal of two Further Education Colleges, Henley College Coventry and then Leicester College, and was elected President of the Association of Colleges in 2012/13.

 Maggie has extensive experience at Board level nationally and locally.
-This includes having been a member of Ofqual Board, the Further Education Funding Council (FEFC) Quality Assessment Committee, the Quality Improvement Agency (QIA) Board, the National Learning and Skills Council (LSC), the LSC’s Young People’s Learning Committee and the Higher Education Funding Council for England (HEFCE) Teaching Quality and Student Experience Committee and the Teaching Excellence Framework Review Advisory Group.
+This includes having been a member of Ofqual Board, the Further Education Funding Council (FEFC) Quality Assessment Committee, the Quality Improvement Agency (QIA) Board, the National Learning and Skills Council (LSC), the LSC’s Young People’s Learning Committee, the Higher Education Funding Council for England (HEFCE) Teaching Quality and Student Experience Committee and the Teaching Excellence Framework Review Advisory Group.

-She has also carried out varied assignments in colleges as a National Leader in Governance for the FE Sector and was Chair of City College Coventry leading up to a merger in 2017 and Vice Chair of the Learning Without Limits Academy Trust.
+She has also carried out varied assignments in colleges as a National Leader in Governance for the FE Sector, was Chair of City College Coventry leading up to a merger in 2017 and Vice Chair of the Learning Without Limits Academy Trust.

 Maggie was appointed CBE for services to local and national further education in the Queen’s Birthday Honours’ List 2009.
 In 2013 she was awarded the honorary degree of Doctor of Education by the University of Bedfordshire for “her outstanding contribution to further education and support for access and progression to higher education.”